Chapter Contents

 13.3.2 Deployable Booms

-Deployable booms, while not strictly a deorbit device themselves, compose a vital part of many deorbit systems.
+Deployable booms, while not strictly a deorbit device themselves, are a vital component of many deorbit systems.
 They are structural components that can be stowed during launch, then deployed once in space to provide the support structure required for various drag sail designs.
 More specific information regarding deployable booms can be found in the Structures, Materials, and Mechanisms chapter.

 Missions